 As well as the language studied in class, teacher talk (i.e., a teacher’s meta-language) can also provide valuable input and exposure for students.
 To capitalise on this opportunity, you must make your talking time as adult and business-like as possible.

 Your objectives for lessons and study stages need to be made crystal clear to your students on a day-to-day basis.
-If your goals are clear, your students will work with enthusiasm and intelligence, making your life easier.
-If you have a trusting relationship with your students, give some decision-making and setting objectives to your students.
-Your students may be used to making decisions, setting objectives and respecting deadlines in their day-to-day work.
+Your students will work with enthusiasm and intelligence if your goals are clear, making your life easier.
+If you have a trusting relationship with your students, give some decision-making and objectives setting tasks to your students.
+Your students may be used to making decisions, setting goals and respecting deadlines in their day-to-day work.
 If they are, give them the practice and let them do it under your control.

-While objectives are concerned with what you are teaching, activities and techniques focus on the ‘how’.
+While objectives are concerned with what you teach, activities and techniques focus on the ‘how’.
 Since these can affect whether or not learning occurs, they must be selected and used with sensitivity and according to teaching aims and your students’ responses.

-Variety is desirable, and there is a wide range of teaching techniques you can use.
-However, it is essential to develop teaching principles that give you a benchmark against which you can evaluate the success or the effectiveness of specific methods.
-In addition, you must be able to combine methods effectively to deliver a coherent class or course.
+Variety is desirable, and you can use a wide range of teaching techniques.
+However, it is essential to develop teaching principles that give you a benchmark against which you can evaluate specific methods’ success or effectiveness.
+In addition, you must combine methods effectively to deliver a coherent class or course.

 Your students will appreciate hearing why you use certain methods for specific language areas.
-If they understand why things are happening, they will usually cooperate with greater enthusiasm.
+They will usually cooperate with greater enthusiasm if they understand why things are happening.

-On the most effective courses, students and teachers work in partnership to build a constructive learning environment.
-The environment must be appropriate to your student’s professional and personal situations.
+Students and teachers work in partnership to build a constructive learning environment on the most effective courses.
+The setting must be appropriate to your student’s professional and personal situations.
 As well as being a learner, the student is also a provider of information, material and frequently business expertise.
 If you are teaching business people, they will adopt the role of customer, and you, the teacher, will be seen as the service provider.
 It would help if you got used to this.

 Never forget that your role is also as the progress tracker.
 Students are often used to working under pressure.
 They usually take for granted the idea of being accountable to their bosses.
 They will expect that you keep the promises you make in class.
-They will expect that you are accountable for the results of the training programme.
-In addition, your students’ bosses and supervisors, and/or the person setting up the English training in a company, may want to attend and observe classes.
+They will expect that you are responsible for the training programme results.
+In addition, your students’ bosses and supervisors, and the person setting up the English training in a company, may want to attend and observe classes.
 Therefore, you may have to write regular student attendance and progress reports.
 Expect to write reports when a company is paying for the training course.

 Since your students are your customers, their level of satisfaction is also vital to your success.
 If they are dissatisfied with you, you may find yourself without a job!
 Although business practices and contractual agreements should ensure that you get treated like a professional, results-oriented managers are the norm.